CaioLemec/jwt-auth/README.md

-## An example of JWT authentication using NodeJs, NextJs and Typescript.
+## JWT authentication using NodeJs, NextJs and Typescript.

 Follow the instructions to run the application: